-- low sodium soy sauce
+- 3 Tbsp low sodium soy sauce

 - Lay out won top wrappers on the surface.
 Spoon filling into the center of the wrapper.
 Using fingers, moisten edges of wrappers with water.

-Add enough oil to cover the bottom of the non-stick pan, heat oil over medium heat.
+- Add enough oil to cover the bottom of the non-stick pan, heat oil over medium heat.
 Cook potstickers in a single layer until golden crisp, about 2 – 3 minutes on either side.
 Enjoy with dipping sauce.